 - Rubbing is harmful to people with certain pre-existing eye conditions.
 If you have progressive myopia (short-sightedness caused by a lengthened eyeball) or glaucoma (a condition that damages the optic nerve), rubbing your eyes can exacerbate the condition and worsen eyesight.
 Eye rubbing is particularly bad for a glaucoma patient with already heightened eye pressure.
 It can engender nerve damage and permanent vision loss.

 - Retinal tear or detachment can occur due to the heightened eye pressure caused by the rubbing.

 - Excessive eye rubbing can negatively affect your appearance.
 It can cause tiny blood vessels to break, resulting in bloodshot eyes, dark circles and wrinkles around the eyes.

 When your eyes are itchy, it is tempting to rub them.
 But rubbing releases histamines, which make the itching worse, which in turn leads to more aggressive eye rubbing.

 Rubbing your eyes isn’t all bad.
 It releases more tears, which in turn causes the meibomian glands, situated within your eyelids, to secrete much-needed oil into our eyes.
 That adds moisture and protects our tears from evaporating.

-However, if you frequently rub your eyes because they are dry or irritated, contact Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang immediately.
+However, if you frequently rub your eyes because they are dry or irritated, contact Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang immediately.